-- 1. Design new commercial structures in the Rural Area as a cluster of small-scale buildings to minimize their mass and to blend them in with existing buildings. - 2.
+- 1. Encourage commercial development in the Rural Area to provide design compatibility between new and existing development.
+When there is more than one building on a site, design new commercial structures as a cluster of small-scale buildings to minimize their mass and to blend them in with existing buildings. - 2.
 Use appropriate indigenous plant materials and traditional planting patterns in areas visible from public thoroughfares so that new buildings blend into their landscape surroundings. - 3.
-Provide site plans and building designs that protect the existing visual quality and natural resource values that make these areas distinctive.
+Provide site plans and building designs that protect the existing visual quality and natural resource values that make these areas distinctive. - 4.

-- 4. Encourage commercial development in the Rural Area to provide design compatibility between new and existing development. - 5.
 Encourage any new development in the Rural Area to preserve the visual character of the rural landscape by providing appropriate building setbacks, with landscaped/preserved open space occupying the setback area; and preserving important scenic resources-hedgerows, mature trees, farm buildings, walls and fences, and open fields.

-DES-POLICY 10: Encourage site plans and building designs for new development that enhance the settings of the County's designated cultural resources, as identified in the Cultural Resources Plan.
+DES-POLICY 10: Encourage site plans and building designs for new development that enhance the settings of the County Registered Historic Sites, as identified in the Cultural Resources Plan.

-- 1. Consider the architectural and landscape features of archaeological and historic sites and structures when developing adjacent properties. - 2.
-Encourage, where appropriate, the preservation of views to and from historic properties through the protection of farm fields, meadows, and woodlands.
+- 1. Design projects to mitigate the adverse effects of development on the architectural and landscape features of archaeological and historic sites and structures when developing properties or adjacent properties. - 2.
+Encourage the preservation of views to and from historic properties through the protection of farm fields, meadows, and woodlands. - 3.
+Incorporate adaptive reuse of historic structures into new developments, rather than demolition, and provide sufficient land around archaeological and historic sites and structures to preserve the integrity of the site in the historic context.